 How to Stop a Dog From Nipping When Excited: Prevent Injuries and Curb Bad Behavior.

 Although we would all want to think that our dogs cannot do anything wrong, it goes without saying that all pooches love using their teeth.
 From chewing on all sorts of things they find at home to making our socks their #1 enemy — both puppies and adult dogs see mouthing as something quite natural.
-However, learning how to stop a dog from nipping when excited isn’t that easy, especially if playfulness is not the reason it’s even doing it.
+However, especially if playfulness is not the reason it’s even doing it.

 How to Stop a Dog From Nipping When Excited